bazelbuild/bazel-toolchains/rules/experimental/rbe/README.md

 ## rbe_exec_properties

 rbe_exec_properties is a starlark macro that can be called from the WORKSPACE file.
-It creates a repository repo that contains a set of standard constants each of which contains a dictionary of remote execution properties that are consumable by RBE.
+It wraps a repo rule that creates a local repository.
+This local repository contains a set of standard constants each of which contains a dictionary of remote execution properties that are consumable by RBE.

-It is highly recommended to call this repo "exec_properties" for reasons that will be explained below.
+A standrad name for this repository is "exec_properties", and that's the name that should generally be used.

 ## custom_exec_properties

 custom_exec_properties is a starlark macro that can be called from the WORKSPACE file.
-It creates a repository repo that contains a set user defined constants each of which contains a dictionary of remote execution properties.
+It wraps a repo rule that creates a local repository.
+This local repository contains a set of user defined constants, each of which contains a dictionary of remote execution properties.

-It is highly recommended to use a globally unique name for this repo (definitely not "exec_properties") for reasons that will be explained below.
+It is highly recommended to use a globally unique name for this repo (and definitely not "exec_properties") for reasons that are discussed in more details [below](#anti-patterns).

 ## create_exec_properties_dict